LSM-based Storage Techniques: A Survey: Introduction

-Due to the popularity of LSM-trees among today's data stores, a large number of proposed LSM improvements have come from the research community; these have come from both the database and operating systems communities.
-In this paper, we survey these recent LSM improvements, ranging from key-value store settings with a single LSM-tree to more general database settings with secondary indexes.
-This paper aims to serve as a guide to the state of the art in LSM-based storage techniques for researchers, practitioners, and users.
-We first provide a general taxonomy to classify the existing LSM improvements based on the specific aspects that they attempt to optimize.
+Due to the popularity of LSM-trees among modern data stores, a large number of improvements on LSM-trees have been proposed by the research community; these have come from both the database and operating systems communities.
+In this paper, we survey these recent research efforts on improving LSM-trees, ranging from key-value store settings with a single LSM-tree to more general database settings with secondary indexes.
+This paper aims to serve as a guide to the state-of-the-art in LSM-based storage techniques for researchers, practitioners, and users.
+We first provide a general taxonomy to classify the existing LSM-tree improvements based on the specific aspects that they attempt to optimize.
 We then present the various improvements in detail and discuss their strengths and trade-offs.
-To reflect how LSM-trees are being used in real systems, we further survey five representative LSM-based NoSQL open-source systems, including LevelDB~\cite{leveldb}, RocksDB~\cite{rocksdb}, HBase~\cite{hbase}, Cassandra~\cite{cassandra}, and AsterixDB~\cite{asterixdb2014}.
-Finally, we also identify several interesting future research directions through categorizing and reviewing the existing LSM improvements,
+To reflect how LSM-trees are being used in real systems, we further survey five representative LSM-based open-source NoSQL systems, including LevelDB~\cite{leveldb}, RocksDB~\cite{rocksdb}, HBase~\cite{hbase}, Cassandra~\cite{cassandra}, and AsterixDB~\cite{asterixdb2014}.
+Finally, we also identify several interesting future research directions as the result of categorizing the existing LSM-tree improvements.

-The reminder of this paper is organized as follows. \refsection{sec:lsm-basics} briefly reviews the history of LSM-trees and presents the basics of today's LSM-tree implementations. \refsection{sec:lsm-improvements} presents a taxonomy of the proposed LSM improvements and surveys the existing work using that framework. \refsection{sec:lsm-systems} surveys some representative LSM-based NoSQL systems, focusing on their storage layers. \refsection{sec:future-direction} reflects on the results of this survey, identifying several outages and opportunities for future work on LSM-based storage systems.
+The reminder of this paper is organized as follows. \refsection{sec:lsm-basics} briefly reviews the history of LSM-trees and presents the basics of today's LSM-tree implementations. \refsection{sec:lsm-improvements} presents a taxonomy of the proposed LSM-tree improvements and surveys the existing work using that taxonomy. \refsection{sec:lsm-systems} surveys some representative LSM-based NoSQL systems, focusing on their storage layers. \refsection{sec:future-direction} reflects on the result of this survey, identifying several outages and opportunities for future work on LSM-based storage systems.
 Finally, \refsection{sec:conclusion} concludes the paper.